gczudowski/fourthwall-recruitment-task/README.md

    Suggested node version v22.11.0.
 If you have `nvm` installed, just use `nvm install`
 1. Install packages
    `npm install`
+1. Set proper api url. copy `.env.example` to `.env` e.g. by executing `cp .env.example .env` and set proper url value. for the purpose of this project, the value should be `https://api.github.com`

 ## Run locally